Available 24h

 Call and order by phone:

-+ 48 660 777 937 +48 577 036 777 Messenger WhatsApp
++ 48 660 777 937+48 577 036 777MessengerWhatsApp

 Description

 Prestigious antique furniture and accessories can be an excellent idea for decorating our interiors.
-Today, there is an increasing number of enthusiasts of high-quality vintage products that possess a specific character and soul.
+Today, there is an increasing number of enthusiasts of high-quality vintage items that possess a specific character and soul.
 It’s a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its distinctive features.

-Many styles characterize antique furniture, but a few are particularly prominent.
-Eclectic furniture refers to the 19th century, marked by the prevailing Biedermeier style.
+Many styles characterize antique furniture, but a few are particularly notable.
+Eclectic furniture refers to the 19th century, during which the Biedermeier style was dominant.
 Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
 By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 Empire-style furniture dates from the late 18th to early 19th century.
 It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.